department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=vocational-rehabilitation-and-employment">Go to eBenefits to Apply</a>

 [Learn more about how to apply for VR&E](/careers-employment/vocational-rehabilitation/how-to-apply/). <br>
-**Note:** You can apply even if you're a Servicemember without a disability rating yet.
+**Note:** You can apply even if you're a service member without a disability rating yet.

 ### What kind of VR&E services can I get?